Raniconduh/cscroll/README.md

 * `d`: Delete the file the cursor is on (a prompt will be shown first)
 * `m`: Mark the file the cursor is on
 * `:`: Open a commands prompt ([see 'Command Prompt' section](#command-prompt))
+* `/`: Search for a file in the current directory using a POSIX regex
 * `q`: Quit

 #### Command Prompt